rubinlinux/craftoria/MsgPipe/README.txt

-This plugin listens on a socket (either network or UNIX) for an email message (piped to it by e.g. procmail) from Glympse [http://glympse.com/].
-It then parses the message and dumps the enclosed URL on a channel.
+This plugin listens on a socket (either TCP or UNIX) and whenever someone sends a message to the socket, it dumps it to a channel.
 It has no commands and requires a bit of a configuration to be useful.

+Its original purpose was to parse email messages from Glympse [http://glympse.com/] piped to it via procmail and announce the enclosed URL.
+Script and sample .procmailrc for doing this are included in the archive.

 Installation: